 The basic motive for the reform was clearly to address the inefficiency problem of SOEs.
 But the private sector's ability to absorb surplus labor is limited by its finite rate of growth.
-Hence, China's gradualist reform through the dual-track system is coined 'a reform without losers' (Lau et al., 2000).
+Hence, China's gradualist reform through the dual-track system is coined "a reform without losers" (Lau, Qian, and Roland, 2000).

-When the financial crisis hit the Chinese economy in 2008 and 2009, China's SOE sector still accounted for about 20 per cent of real GDP and total employment.
-Therefore, this sector became the natural instrument (or 'shovel-ready' projects) of the Chinese government for implementing its aggressive stimulus program.
+When the financial crisis hit the Chinese economy in 2008 and 2009, China's SOE sector still accounted for about 20% of real GDP and total employment.
+Therefore, this sector became the natural instrument of the Chinese government for implementing its aggressive stimulus program.
 To avoid a possible Great Depression and economic collapse in the middle of its epic economic transition, the Chinese government not only implemented a 4 trillion RBM fiscal stimulus package to boost aggregate demand, but the central bank of China also simultaneously increased monetary supply to prevent deflation.
-The growth rate of
+The growth rate of money (M1) in China increased sharply over the entire year in 2009, from a growth rate of 5% per year at the end of 2008 to 20% per year in mid-2009, and further to 36% per year at the end of 2009.